Overview ︎︎︎

 Prayer in the Workplace

-When praying outside of a domestic space, we can see the women’s religious practices as a form of embodied piety, a way to express their agency in an environment that does not cater to them.
-Workplace prayer spaces are rarely institutionalized, and thus often improvised.
-Offices, storage rooms and the back rooms of shops take on a religious function through the act of prayer.
-However, these spaces, not being designed for such a function, are often lacking: too small, not clean enough and occasionally without the proper ablution facilities.
-But regardless of their shortcomings, these improvised prayer spaces represent a way for the women to appropriate and transform them in accordance to their religious needs, thus becoming an act of religious self-cultivation.
+When praying outside of a domestic space, we can see women’s religious practices as a form of embodied piety, a way to express their agency in an environment that does not cater to them.
+Workplace prayer spaces are rarely institutionalized and thus often improvised.
+Offices, storage rooms, and the back rooms of shops take on a religious function through the act of prayer.
+However, these spaces, not being designed for such a function, are often lacking: too small, not clean enough, and occasionally without the proper ablution facilities.
+Regardless of their shortcomings, these improvised prayer spaces represent a way for women to appropriate and transform them in accordance with their religious needs, thus becoming an act of religious self-cultivation.

 Micropolitics of Prayer